ubccr/ccrdocs/pages/howto/containerization.md

 ## container-mod

 `container-mod` is a tool designed by the [Research Technology group at Tufts University](https://github.com/TuftsRT/container-mod) to simplify the use of containers in High Performance Computing (HPC) environments.
 It is built to bridge the gap between container platforms such as Docker or Singularity/Apptainer and traditional HPC setups like CCR, by creating environment modules for containers that are easy to load and use.
-Though CCR does not directly support this software, we do provide an [example](https://github.com/ubccr/ccr-examples/tree/main/containers/1_Advanced/container-mod/README.md) of how to use it on our systems.
+Though CCR does not directly support this software, we do provide [examples](https://github.com/ubccr/ccr-examples/tree/main/containers/1_Advanced/container-mod/README.md) of how to use it on our systems.

 ### Key Features